kaidolepik/LiMA/README.md

-# LiMA
+# (I-)LiMA: robust inference of molecular mediation from summary statistics

-(I-)LiMA: robust inference of molecular mediation from summary statistics
+To be added.